Download: Form 1 Registration Eenmanszaak (sole proprietorship)

 Have you taken over a company or business?

-The ex-owner of the company or branch must report this to KVK.
-For an eenmanszaak or branch office, they may use form 14.
+The ex-owner of the company or establishment must report this to KVK.
+For an eenmanszaak or establishment, they may use form 14.
 To report the end (and takeover) of a partnership (a VOF, CV, or maatschap), they can use form 17.
 To dissolve a legal entity (a BV, NV, or cooperative), they can use form 17A.
+You must bring the original form to KVK.
+KVK also needs a copy of the proof of identity of the person who signed the form,

 Are you using a different address for your business or company than your home address?